 The TTM Squeeze was originally developed by John Carter, and he’s used Squeeze setups in eight $1M+ trades over the years!
 The Squeeze is so popular that he developed Squeeze Pro to measure even more explosive moves.

-Setting Up Your Scan For The Squeeze
+Setting Up Your Scan For TTM Squeeze

 Let’s start with a basic scan for stocks currently in a Squeeze on any given time frame.
 First, you will need to go to the Think or Swim Scan tab and open the Stock Hacker.
 By default, there are several scan parameters already pre-configured that you may want to remove by clicking the “x” at the far right.

-The next step is add study filter to thinkorswim scan: click the button for “Add Study Filter” as shown below.
+The next step is to add study filter to the thinkorswim scan: click the button for “Add Study Filter” as shown below.
 There you will see ADXCrossover.
 Click the dropdown and select “CUSTOM.”
 This will bring up the Scanner Custom Filter dialog.

 Select the thinkScript editor tab and delete the ADXCrossover code from the window.
 Type “TTM_Squeeze().SqueezeAlert == 0” into the script editor.
 Lastly, choose your desired aggregation period for the scan.
 The daily interval is shown below.